hkirk/ST2ITS2_Material/slide_server/slides/Week 2/files.md

 ### JSON

 * Industry standard format for transfering data
-* Contains mete data about format.
+* Contains meta data about content.
-* Simple and easy to read
+* Simple and fairly easy to read (once you get use to it)
 ```js
 {
     Name: "Lars Larsen",